 and then come and offer your gift.

-A reconciling person lives respectfully in this world.
+A reconciling person lives respectfully.
 “Respect” is a wonderful word.
 It means “to look again” in Latin, to look again at someone to see a value we’ve denied or missed in them.
-It also means looking again at the world around us, or the family we live in.
-We can give up hope; we can lose our appreciation of them.
+It means looking again at the world around us, or the family we live in.
+We can give up hope; we can lose our appreciation.
 Be reconciled, be ready “to look again” Jesus says, or you can miss the gift God gives at the altar.

 The anger Jesus condemns in the gospel is that definitive anger that “kills” another, that condemns forever.